frictionlessdata/tableschema-py/README.md

 Casting a value will check the value is of the expected type, is in the correct format, and complies with any constraints imposed by a schema.
 E.g. a date value (in ISO 8601 format) can be cast with a DateType instance.
 Values that can't be cast will raise an `InvalidCastError` exception.

 Casting a value that doesn't meet the constraints will raise a `ConstraintError` exception.

+Here is an API reference for the `Field` class:

 #### `new Field(descriptor, missingValues=[''])`